ductsoup/Air-Quality-Sensor-Suite-MkII/README.md

 ![enclosure](/img/rev1-build.jpg)
 ![enclosure](/img/rev1-i2c.jpg)

-The proto-board build above works great but it's tedious and somewhat error prone to construct.
-Populating the PCB is pretty easy.
-It's taking far longer to 3D print the enclosure than do the build and configure the software on the Pi Zero W.
+The perma-proto board construction above works great but it's a little tedious and somewhat error prone to build.
+Populating the custom PCB is easy.
+It's actually taking far longer to 3D print the enclosure than do the build and configure the software on the Pi Zero W.